VKATA12390/VKATA12390/README.md

 > [GitHub listened](https://github.com/dear-github/dear-github) and now we're able to [create templates for issues and pull requests](https://github.com/blog/2111-issue-and-pull-request-templates).

-> This is a curated list of templates that can offer inspiration for your project.
-An awesome template is one that informs contributors how to proceed in a very detailed or unique way.
+> This is a curated list of templates that can offer inspiration for  project.

 ![Preview](https://cloud.githubusercontent.com/assets/398893/13154626/b670c3ba-d62e-11e5-8d0d-8313abf2a8a7.png)